Pet Set Services

 3. Following surrender of the animal, CCHS will make an independent determination as to whether euthanasia is warranted, and may determine that the animal can be treated, rehabilitated, and placed for adoption.

-Free Pet Food Program
+Pet Food Pantry Program

-Our Free Food Program is a short-term, emergency-based program for providing pet owners in Champaign County with pet food (and supplies on a limited basis), on a first-come first-served basis.
+Our Pet Food Pantry Program is a short-term, emergency-based program for providing pet owners in Champaign County with pet food (and supplies on a limited basis), on a first-come first-served basis.
 We are fortunate enough to have a variety of pet food and supplies donated to us that we do not use for the animals at our facility.
 We are happy to use these donated goods to support pet owners in the community who need assistance providing their pets with food and other essentials.

 To participate in the free food program, you must be a resident of Champaign County and agree that you will not acquire additional animals while using the program.
 Food must be picked up at CCHS after speaking with the free-food program coordinator.
 Email Elijah Imlay for more information.